 Federal Job Search for New Grads

 How would you like to work at NASA, Homeland Security, or overseas?
-The Federal Government is an excellent employer for recent college graduates!
+Employing about four million people, the Federal Government is an excellent employer for recent graduates.

 What jobs are available for someone with my academic background?

-Where can I find a list of entry-level jobs in the Federal Government if I am still in college?
+Where can I find a list of entry level jobs in the Federal Government?

-Applying for positions through USAJobs.gov is a bit more of an art than a science.
+Applying for positions through USAJOBS is a bit more of an art than a science.
 The process can be intimidating, but there are many resources to guide you.
-Creating an effective resume is the first step.
-USAJobs.gov has a resume builder tool to step you through creating a resume.
-This will yield a uniformly formatted resume that will provide all of the information required by government agencies.
-You can create up to five different resumes, targeted for different positions.
-Take advantage of the Job-Hunt Guide to Creating an Effective Resume on USAJOBS that I wrote.
-It's available for free here on Job-Hunt.
-Following this guide carefully will make the process much easier and faster.
+Creating a strong resume is the first step.
+USAJOBS requires you to use a resume builder tool to create a resume.
+This will yield a uniform resume that will provide all of the information required by government agencies.
+You can create several different resumes, targeted for different positions.

-The Federal Government is an ideal employer for recent graduates and current students and offers opportunities in many disciplines that contribute to public service.
+The Federal government is an ideal employer for recent graduates, offering jobs in many different disciplines.
 While the application process is generally more time-intensive than the private sector, do not be intimidated.
-Make use of the many excellent resources on this web site as well as the tools available to learn about openings for entry-level Federal jobs.
-Prepare an impressive resume, then submit your resume online, and get ready to interview with potential employers.
+Make use of the many excellent tools available to learn about openings for entry-level Federal jobs, prepare an impactful resume, build and submit your resume online, and interview with potential employers.
 Best of luck to you!